Guides + Model Regulations

 The U.S. Environmental Protection Agency estimates that more than half of all stream pollution comes from land runoff, which can contain pollutants such as sediment, oil, fertilizers and pesticides.
 Increasing the amount of pavement in a watershed, or even changing land use from forests to fields, can increase discharge to streams since both of these greatly reduce land permeability and soil storage.
 Streams in the Lehigh Valley are constantly under pressure from the combined effects of farming uses and the continued urbanization of the Lehigh Valley.

 Steep Slopes - November 2008

 The steepest slopes in the Lehigh Valley are found along the Blue Mountain and South Mountain.
 There are sizable areas of steep slope along the hillsides of Weisenberg and Lowhill townships in Lehigh County and in townships beside the Lehigh and Delaware rivers.
 A notable characteristic of steep slope areas is that they are nearly all wooded; very few steep slopes are used for cropland or pastures due to their lack of suitability for agriculture.
-However, over the last decade, Lehigh Valley municipalities have seen an increased desire to building on steep slopes.
+However, recently Lehigh Valley municipalities have seen an increased desire to build on steep slopes.
 The majority of the development proposed on steep slopes is residential in nature.

 Woodlands - March 2009

 The Woodlands Guide is designed to give a brief overview of how a tree functions, the parts of the tree, how various activities may cause significant damage to trees and some of the issues related to the harvesting of trees.
 This model was designed to be used by municipalities to write and adopt their own ordinance for woodland protection.